-Dialectical Behavioral Therapy, often referred to as “DBT”, is an advanced form of cognitive behavioral therapy that has changed the face of modern depression treatment.
+Dialectical Behavioral Therapy often referred to as “DBT”, is an advanced form of cognitive-behavioral therapy that has changed the face of modern depression treatment.
 DBT teaches highly effective coping skills that help individuals deal with some of the most stressful elements of human existence.
-DBT skills are organized into 4 categories: Mindfulness, Interpersonal Effectiveness, Emotional Regulation, and Distress Tolerance.
+DBT skills are organizable into 4 categories: Mindfulness, Interpersonal Effectiveness, Emotional Regulation, and Distress Tolerance.

-Mindfulness skills allow members learn to observe, describe and participate in thoughts, sensations, emotions and external phenomenon without judging these experiences as “good” or “bad.”
+Mindfulness skills allow members to learn to observe, describe, and participate in thoughts, sensations, emotions, and external phenomena without judging these experiences as “good” or “bad.”

 Interpersonal effectiveness skills help participants successfully assert their needs and manage conflict in their relationships.